Next Start

 How CNC Operators Differ From CNC Machinists

 The role of a CNC machinist is more advanced than that of an operator.
 Machinists can accurately machine parts to print using a variety of machines and methods.
-They rely on their skills and expertise, which are often obtained through an accredited trade school or many years of on-the-job experience.
+Some of the additional duties of a CNC machinist include:

-• Programming machinery
+• Programming machinery.

-• Quality control
+• Quality control.

-• Troubleshooting and fixing mechanical issues
+• Troubleshooting and fixing mechanical issues.

-• Supervising and managing CNC operators
+• Supervising and managing CNC operators.

 Successful machinists have the following skills:

-• Ability to read blueprints and part drawings
+• Ability to read blueprints and part drawings.

-• Programming and setup of CNC machines
+• Programming and setup of CNC machines.

-• Ability to set up and operate machine tools for drilling, milling and grinding
+• Ability to set up and operate machine tools for drilling, milling and grinding.

-• Knowledge of properties of metal and other materials
+• Knowledge of properties of metal and other materials.

-• Knowledge of reading calipers and gauges
+• Knowledge of reading calipers and gauges.

-• On-the-job CNC machining experience
+• On-the-job CNC machining experience.

-• Leadership and effective management skills
+• Leadership and effective management skills.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.